MananCoder29/MananCoder29/README.md

 ### Mensa Visuals: Simple Insight, Big Impact
 Data analysis and visualization project using Python, Matplotlib, and interactive visualizations.

+### Detailed Analysis & Proposal for a feasible Cloud-Native Architecture for E-Commerce
+Developed a cloud-native architecture for a new online retail business, focusing on a hybrid approach to address the needs of the evolving e-commerce market.

 ### Intelligent Building Operations
 Built a modular dashboard for building statistics with energy savings calculations and AI integration.